 When you’re clear about your boundaries, you don’t need an excuse, a backstory, or a note from your doctor or mother.
 Be direct and leave it at that.
 You can be polite and kind about it, but in the end, it’s okay just to say no and keep your boundaries strong.
-It’s both healthy for you
+It’s both healthy for you and those around you.

 There you go!